 However, we cannot deal with complaints about decisions the Parole Board makes regarding whether or not to release an offender.

 Complaints Officer 0203 334 6921

 We keep a log, analyse and report all our complaints and feedback.
 Our Senior Management Team and Management Committee will identify how our service can be improved based on this report.

 Working with other organisations

-We work with the Victims’ Commissioner’s Office (VCO), the Ministry of Justice (MOJ), National Offender Management Service (NOMS) and other organisations to share good practice, identify and tackle system problems, and look at continuously improving the service for victims.
+We work with the Victims’ Commissioner’s Office (VCO), the Ministry of Justice (MOJ), Her Majesty’s Prison and Probation Service (HMPPS) and other organisations to share good practice, identify and tackle system problems, and look at continuously improving the service for victims.